Price: from £1,600 per week sleeps 2

 The Kitchen and dining area are on the ground floor, where a wood-burning stove can provide some cosy ambience, but it is little needed: an air-source heat pump provides under-floor heating throughout.
 You head upstairs by treading on steps shaped from windblown beech trees protruding from the walls, and the linking banister is an art-work in itself, made from iron rendered into an undulating pattern, interspersed with glass icons.

-Unfortunately we are unable to accept bookings for guests with children, toddlers or pets in the Broch.
+Unfortunately we are unable to accept bookings for guests with children or pets in the Broch.
+Please note The Broch is strictly no smoking or vaping.